Frequently Asked Questions

-* Important components such as enzymes, vitamins and amino-acids will otherwise be lost.
+* Important components such as enzymes, vitamins and amino acids are then lost.

 Is sugar added to honey?

 No!
-Honey allready contains enough natural sugars and is a 100% natural product, free of additives.
-Honey is, in fact, increasingly used as a substitute for refined sugar.
+Honey contains enough natural sugars on its own and is 100% natural without any additives.
+Honey is increasingly being used as a sugar substitute.

-Honey should ideally be kept at room temperature (19ºC.) in a dark and dry space, in a closed pot.
-Liquid honey can be stored a little warmer (21-22ºC.) than set honey, but this is not strictly necessary.
+Honey is best kept at room temperature (19ºC.) in a dark and dry place, in a closed jar.
+The liquid honey may be slightly warmer (21-22ºC) than the cream honey, but this is not necessary.

-What is the difference between organic EKO-honey and non-EKO-honey?
+What is the difference between organic honey and non-organic honey?

-What is the brown layer at the top of a pot of set honey?
+What is the brown top layer at the top of the cream honey jar?

-What is the white layer at the top of a pot of liquid honey?
+What is the white layer at the top of the jar of flowing honey?

 These are air bubbles.
-Honey contains tiny air molecules which are trapped in the honey and after some time, float to the top.
-Give the honey a good stir and it will regain its smooth consistency.
+Honey contains very small air molecules, which are trapped in the honey and float to the surface after some time.
+Stir for a while and the honey is smooth again.

 How healthy is honey?

-Honey is not just tasty, it is also healthy, as are other bee products such as royal jelly, propolis and pollen.
-Honey is a natural foodstuff with no additives.
-Honey has a high energy value and is therefore especially good for children, older people and sportspeople.
-Honey is also great to use if you have a cold.
-It is furthermore an effective antibacterial agent for the treatment of wounds.
+Honey is not only tasty, it is also healthy, as are the other bee products such as royal jelly, propolis and pollen.
+Honey is a natural food without any additives.
+Honey has a high energy value and is therefore very good for children, the elderly and athletes.
+Honey is also a great remedy for colds.
+In addition, honey has a strong antibacterial effect in the treatment of wounds.